chilledgecko/Controlicz-to-Domoticz-script-using-Ngrok/README.md

 Download the controliczUpdate.py file and copy to /opt/controlicz

+The script has a number of module dependencies, namely - requests, json, time & smtplib.

+These can be installed using ***pip3 install requests*** or whatever is missing.

+Note, the script expects Python 3 which should already be available, if not it will need to be installed.

 There are a number of configurable options, only the Controlicz user details need to be changed for the script to work.

 If you wish to make changes this is a list of what is available;